aaivu/In21-S7-CS4681-AML-Research-Projects/projects/210257F-Small-LLMs_Efficient-Models/docs/methodology.md

 - **Deployment Readiness:** Final model (~65MB, 11.9M parameters) suitable for real-time edge inference on devices with <2GB RAM.
 - **Reproducibility:** Fully reproducible pipeline implemented using PyTorch and Hugging Face libraries.

----

-**In summary**, EdgeMIN demonstrates that a carefully orchestrated combination of relational knowledge distillation, structured pruning, and aggressive quantization can create highly efficient transformer models ready for practical on-device deployment — bridging the gap between state-of-the-art NLP and real-world edge computing constraints.